Mikuel210/Starkit/JOURNAL.md

 *Landing legs of the Scout F rocket by BPS.space*

 Similar to the image, landing legs in my rocket would have 2 carbon fiber structs with a 3D print at the top.
-A single struct would be pulled by a tension spring (a rubber band in the image) and would snap into the 3D print when deployed.
-Landing legs would be held in place with servos.
+A single struct would be pulled by a tension spring (a rubber band in the image) and would snap into the 3D print when deployed, locking the leg in place.
+Landing legs would be held in place with servos before deployment.

 I will go with 4 landing legs.
 It's what I've seen being done the most and I think it's a nice spot for stability without much weight.